confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 roles with access to the ksqlDB server.
 To be authorized to use the ksqlDB Server, an authenticated user must belong to at least one of these roles.

-For example, if you define `admin` and `developer` roles, ksqlDB will allow access to only users that contain these roles (see configuration for the password file under the `jaas_config.file` section).
+For example, if you define `admin` and `developer` roles, ksqlDB allows access only to users that contain these roles For more information, see the configuration for the password file in the `jaas_config.file` section.

 ```properties
 authentication.roles=admin,developer
 ```

-Note.
+!!! note
     You can authorize any role by setting the `authentication.roles` to `**`.

 ###  Example